Getting your Trinity Audio player ready...

 A dog with itch due to skin allergies is serious business.
 If you are a pet parent, you may watch helplessly as your dog scratches its ears, chews and bites its paws and skin—all day and night.
 With every scratch, the dog’s tag jingles, the bed shakes, the animal’s skin gets redder and rawer, and you suffer because you don’t know how to bring relief to your furry friend.

-Dermatological problems for dogs are not new, but in recent years, innovative treatments have brought relief to millions of dogs with allergic itch around the world.
+Dermatological problems for dogs are not new, but in recent years, innovative treatments have brought relief to millions of dogs1 with allergic itch around the world.
 “The first thing our scientists do is to dig deep into what triggers the allergic skin disease.
-Then, we get to work and figure out how to stop or prevent it,” said Andrea Gonzales, who leads dermatology research and development at Zoetis.
+Then, we get to work and figure out how to stop or prevent it,” said Andrea Gonzales, who led dermatology research and development at Zoetis before she retired in 2025.

 Game-changing treatments to help ditch the itch

-Laura’s Bodie and more than 13 million dogs in the U.S.—and countless others in more than 90 countries—have found relief from allergic itch with Apoquel® (oclacitinib tablet) from Zoetis.
-Apoquel works by blocking Janus kinases enzymes, troublesome signals that our scientists know cause itch and inflammation in dogs with allergic skin disease.
+More than 15 million2 dogs in the U.S.—and countless others in more than 90 countries—have found relief from allergic itch with Apoquel® (oclacitinib tablet) from Zoetis.
+Apoquel* works by blocking Janus kinases enzymes, which send troublesome signals that our scientists know cause itch and inflammation in dogs with allergic skin disease.

-Nearly 6 million U.S. dogs, along with others in more than 40 countries have also benefitted from another breakthrough in Zoetis' dermatology portfolio—Zoetis’ injectable treatment, Cytopoint®, the first monoclonal antibody therapy used to provide long-lasting relief for dogs with allergic skin disease.
+Over 9 million3 U.S. dogs, along with others in more than 40 countries have also benefitted from another breakthrough in Zoetis' dermatology portfolio—Zoetis’ injectable treatment, Cytopoint©, the first monoclonal antibody therapy used to provide long-lasting relief for dogs with allergic skin disease.
 Cytopoint is a biological medication (a protein, not a chemical) that works like the dog’s immune system to target and neutralize proteins that send signals of allergic itch to the dog’s brain, triggering itching, licking and chewing.

 How serious is all that itching?